Rondaul/100-days-of-code/log.md

 **Thoughts:** Learn an important part of testing android app.
 It was a great day.
 Got to learn a new topic.

 **Link(s) to work:** [android-testing-rondaul](https://github.com/Rondaul/android-testing-rondaul/commit/276da95a5a66efd9015c9e3542cd61d7aed7eb67)

+### Day 2: August 03, 2020

+**Today's Progress**: Working on testing android app.
+1. Learned dependency injection by creating custom service locator.
+2. Learn to create UI test using espresso and mockito

+**Thoughts:** I really enjoyed todays topic.
+Espresso and Mockito are such great tools.
+Here I have used service locator.
+I have read somewhere that service locator is not a good approach.
+So, I will be trying other forms of DI next

+**Link(s) to work:** [android-testing-rondaul](https://github.com/Rondaul/android-testing-rondaul/commit/752d51fb2283f48206d4334069f7b8e6e2a647a87)